home-assistant/developers.home-assistant/docs/intent_conversation_api.md

 * `custom`
   * A custom target

 Most intents end up with 0, 1 or 2 targets.
-3 targets currenly only happens when device classes are involved.
+3 targets currently only happens when device classes are involved.
 Examples of target combinations:

  * "Turn off all lights"
      * 1 target: `domain:light`